mohit-sentieo/ci-poc/docs/js/README.md

 immutable with [`ImmutableJS`](immutablejs.md) and keeps access performant via [`reselect`](reselect.md).

-For managing asynchronous flows (e.g. logging in) we use [`redux-saga`](redux-saga.md).
+For business logic like managing asynchronous flows (e.g. logging in) and intercepting actions (validation/transformation/augmentation) we use [`redux-logic`](redux-logic.md).

 For routing, we use [`react-router` in combination with `react-router-redux`](routing.md).

-We include a generator for components, containers, sagas, routes and selectors.
+We include a generator for components, containers, logic, routes and selectors.
 Run `npm run generate` to choose from the available generators, and automatically add new parts of your application!